aosabook/500lines/dagoba/chapter.md

 So we've got a working graph database.
 It even works for fancy objects and stuff.
 So we're done, right?

 ### Laziness

+[Suppose you've got a hobby, like tennis or philately.
+I've got a hobby: re-building genealogy.
+Can we find anyone who likes both our hobbies? ]

 Suppose we'd like to find a few people who have both tennis and philately as a hobby.
 We can start from tennis, go out to its hobbyists, out again to their hobbies, back in from philately and then take a few. (change this query)